manticoresoftware/manticoresearch/manual/Listing_indexes.md

 ```
 <!-- end -->

-### Percolate index schemas
+### Percolate table schemas

-If you apply `DESC` statement to a percolate index it will show the outer index schema, i.e. the schema of stored queries.
-It's static and the same for all local pq indexes:
+If you apply `DESC` statement to a percolate table it will show the outer table schema, i.e. the schema of stored queries.
+It's static and the same for all local percolate tables:

 ```sql
 mysql> DESC pq;